Solar Panel Degradation in BC: A Homeowner's 2026 Guide

 How Do I Know If My Solar Panels Are Degrading Faster Than Normal?

 You can identify accelerated solar panel degradation by monitoring your system's energy output and looking for physical signs of wear.
 A key indicator is a noticeable and consistent drop in electricity production that cannot be explained by cloudy weather or seasonal changes.
 Most modern solar systems include monitoring software that makes tracking this data straightforward.
+You may also find our article on Solar Panel Lifespan in BC: A Homeowner’s 25-Year Guide helpful.

 If you suspect a problem, a visual inspection can reveal clues.
 Look for discoloration, browning, or yellowing of the panel surface, as well as any visible cracks, delamination, or moisture under the glass.
 These are clear signs that the panel's integrity is compromised.
 If you notice these issues or a significant performance drop, it is time to call a professional.
 The experts at Budget Heating and Plumbing Services can perform a thorough inspection and diagnostic test to determine the health of your system.
 Contact our solar services team for a comprehensive assessment.